 The Oyster case was almost certainly inspired by the 1903 Borgel 3 piece screw case, the similarities are obvious and Rolex watches had been made using these Borgel cases, as well as the original Borgel patent screw case.

-Wilsdorf was not a watchmaker, he was a marketing genius who was prepared to invest so much on advertising the Rolex name that by the 1920s he had created a known brand from a name that didn't even exist until 1908.
-The previous designs of waterproof watches were created by watchmakers, and when they were not advertised and promoted they sank without trace.
+Wilsdorf was not a watchmaker, but he was a marketing genius who was prepared to invest so much on advertising the Rolex name that by the 1920s he had created a known brand from a name that didn't even exist before 1908.
+The previous designs of waterproof watches were created by watchmakers but they were not advertised and promoted in the same way.
 Hans Wilsdorf was a restless marketing genius who really propelled Rolex and the Rolex Oyster, his flagship product, towards the heights it eventually reached.
 He did this by spending huge amounts of money on advertising direct to the public, which is something that watchmakers had not been done before.

 Back to the top of the page.

 Image courtesy of and © Ben Eastwood